zceeatv/AMLS_assignment20_21_SN17006378/README.md

       images_dir = os.path.join(images_dir, 'cartoon_set') # Change to 'cartoon_set_test' if desired
       images_dir = os.path.join(images_dir, 'img')
     ```
+- extract_feature from preprocess() determines whether, facial detection will be carried out
+    on the principle of the 68 facial landmark detection and returns 68 co-ordinate positions for each face
-- Will simply convert the images to grayscale and resize them to 50 x 50 pixels along with the corresponding labels
+    or will simply convert the images to grayscale and resize them to 50 x 50 pixels
 #### B2
 ##### ANN.py
 - Contains the finalised convolutional neural network architecture and training process